francescomucio/tee-as-transformation/README.md

 ## 🛠️ CLI Commands

-Tee provides a comprehensive command-line interface through `tcli`.
+t4t provides a comprehensive command-line interface through `tcli`.
 All commands can be run using `uv run tcli`:

 ### Run Models
 Execute SQL models in your project: